 Ask any CFO at a commodity trading company whether they're optimising their cash balances, and they'll say something like: "We know we should be doing more."

 They're right.
-At today's interest rates, a company holding an average surplus of £500K across their accounts is forgoing roughly £25K per year in risk-free interest income.
-That's not an investment return — that's the overnight deposit rate.
-Money market funds and treasury bills can do better.
+At recent base-rate levels of around 5%, a company holding an average surplus of £500K across their accounts could be forgoing on the order of £25K per year in low-risk interest income.
+That's not an investment return, that's broadly the overnight deposit rate.
+Money market funds and treasury bills may do better, depending on conditions.

 So why doesn't it happen?